EgleSva/Analysis-of-Movie-Ratings/README.md

 1. graph - TOP 10 most popular genres.

 ![1_graph_old5.png](1_graph_old5.png)
+Graph 1 shows what are the most produced genre of movies of all time.
+The most popular one is Action genre, there are 1400 movies in this category out of 7000 total movies.
+The close runner-up is Comedy with more than 1200 movies and in the third place there is Drama genre with more than 1000 movies.

 2. graph - Comparison.
 Average Ratings by Year Critic vs People.